 Wiring installs can make you susceptible to safety hazards by itself – add in the proximity to water, and it’s essential that you evaluate the quality and integrity of your wiring before putting a toe in.
 It may be tempting to save costs and DIY or let a handy friend take a shot at it.
 However, you’re going to put yourself at risk to errors and the professional workmanship needed to ensure your safety and the protection of your new investment.

-Grounding and Bonding: Proper grounding and bonding is always important, but when it comes to a hot tub, pool, or spa, it’s probably the most important area of you electrical system to get it right.
+Proper grounding and bonding are always important, but when it comes to a hot tub, pool, or spa, it’s probably the most important area of your electrical system to get it right.
 Proper bonding of all metal components helps ensures an individual will not get shocked or electrocuted if they come in contact with equipment that has a short circuit or faulty wiring.
 Proper Grounding ensures that in the event of a short circuit or faulty wiring the electricity will have a safe path into the earth allowing the breaker and or GFCI to trip and open the circuit before damage or harm can be caused.

-Hot Tub and Spa grounding, bonding, and GFCI protection requires specialized training and continuing education to keep up with the the latest code requirement.
+Hot Tub and Spa grounding, bonding, and GFCI protection require specialized training and continuing education to keep up with the latest code requirement.
 It is not a job for DIY or handymen found on Craigslist.

 Call Upstate Electrical Solutions for the right Hot Tub wiring installation in Greenville, SC!
 We have the training, state license, and liability insurance required to ensure you get the best electrical installation, and the piece of mind knowing your family is safe.